preronaghosh/preronaghosh/README.md

 I'm an engineer with over 4 years of experience building real-time, high-performance embedded applications in the automotive and multimedia space.
 My work spans across C++ development, inter-process communication, multimedia pipelines, and performance tuning on embedded platforms.

 🛠️ I enjoy solving deep technical problems, working on systems close to the hardware, and building things that matter.
-Whether it’s designing low-latency media frameworks or contributing to scalable embedded architectures, I bring a hands-on, detail-driven mindset to every project.

 🧘‍♀️ When I’m not working, you’ll find me exploring new places, sipping coffee while reading, swimming late at night, or dreaming up my next side project.
-I enjoy blending creativity with technology, whether it’s planning meaningful getaways or tinkering with ideas.

 ---